Main estimates and assumptions

-Goodwill is tested for impairment at least annually in line with the accounting and measurement methods.
+Goodwill is tested for impairment at least annually in line with the accounting policies.
 In this context, the recoverable amount is calculated on the basis of the value in use (Note 15).
-The calculation of the value in use requires estimates of the future cash flow in particular, on the basis of calculations made for planning purposes.
+The calculation of the value in use in particular requires estimates of the future cash flow on the basis of calculations made for planning purposes.
 The impairment test of the Aurubis Hamburg Copper Products cash-generating unit (CGU) resulted in no impairment of goodwill either in the current or past fiscal year.
-A 10 % reduction in the predicted cash flow or an increase of 0.5 percentage points in the WACC after taxes from 6.5 % to 7.0 % would also not result in the need to recognize any impairment losses.
+A 10 % reduction in the predicted cash flow or an increase of 0.5 percentage points in the WACC after taxes – from 5.7 % to 6.2 % – would also not result in the requirement to recognize any impairment losses.

 Fair values in conjunction with business combinations

 Acquired assets, liabilities and contingent liabilities are recognized with their fair values when accounting for business combinations.
-DCF-based procedures, whose results depend on assumed future cash flows and other assumptions, are often used in this context.
+Discounted cash flow (DCF)-based procedures, whose results depend on assumed future cash flows and other assumptions, are often used in this context.
 The measurement of contingent liabilities depends significantly on the assumptions with respect to the future resource outflows and the probability of their occurrence.